 Home to one of the most famous and historical American battlefields, the town of Gettysburg is known to house some of the most historical attractions in the country.
 While in town, see where the Civil War took place at Gettysburg National Military Park, climb one of the three observation towers in the park, learn about the war at the Gettysburg Museum of History, get a glimpse into what civilian life was like at the Shriver House, and tour President Eisenhower’s home and farm that served as a meeting place for world leaders.

 You know the old nursery rhyme, “There was an old lady that lived in a shoe?”
 Well, now you can, too!
 What was once an ice cream shop and museum is now the historical and unique Haines Shoe House, a converted, vacation-ready rental.
 The house features three bedrooms, 2.5 bathrooms, a living room, kitchen/dinette, and recreation room.
-Get ready to step into your next PA getaway!
+Get ready to step into your next summer vacation in PA!

 Feel the sand between your toes and take in the impeccable views of Lake Erie at Presque Isle State Park.
 The 3,200-acre peninsula is home to 11 beaches with some of the state’s most picturesque sunsets.
 Beyond the beach, you can visit the Great Lake year-round with plenty of hiking, picnicking, boating, and fishing.
 Voted one of the top birding spots in the country by BirdWatching magazine, be sure to bring your best binoculars to spot the park’s unique wildlife.